ethyreia/Manual-QA-MyDemoApp-by-Sauce-Labs/README.md

 # mydemoapp-qa

-this repository contains the manual quality assurance documentation for the My Demo App e-commerce platform. the project demonstrates a systematic approach to verifying core application features and ensuring a stable user experience.
+this repository contains the manual quality assurance documentation for the MyDemoApp e-commerce platform. the project demonstrates a systematic approach to verifying core application features and ensuring a stable user experience.

 the primary deliverable is a Microsoft Excel workbook that serves as the central testing repository. this document includes a comprehensive test plan, step-by-step test cases, and a detailed defect tracker used to log and categorize issues found during execution.